Brain Research: Cardio Improves Cognitive Functioning

 I think it’s pretty safe to say that not many of us get excited when it comes to doing cardio.
 However, if you suffer from any type of cognitive illness or disease, you’re going to really love what the new brain research below is showing.

 Researchers have used a new technique with an MRI and have found that adults from the study who did cardio four days a week for six months and were shown to have a mild cognitive impairment prior to the brain research study showed an increase in brain volume.
 This ultimately gave them an enhancement of cognitive functioning as well as improved memory.
-They believe their findings are significant as 5 million Americans are currently suffering from Alzheimer’s Disease.
+They believe their findings through brain research are significant as 5 million Americans are currently suffering from Alzheimer’s Disease.

 This particular brain research study used 35 adults and split them into two separate groups.
 One group of 16 adults were doing cardio for the full duration of the study (4 times a week for six months).
 These individuals used things such as a treadmill, elliptical, and stationary bike to complete their weekly cardio sessions.
 The second half of the group (19 adults) only stretched 4 days a week for the six-month period.

 While the group that engaged in cardiovascular activity showed the most change, both groups showed an improvement in gray matter regions of the brain that helps with short-term memory.
-The remarkable thing in my opinion with this study is that in as little as 6 months, there was a noticeable difference and improvement.
+The remarkable thing in my opinion with this brain research is that in as little as 6 months, there was a noticeable difference and improvement.

-The researchers mentioned that it’s extremely important to track changes in the brain through the use of MRI with those suffering from Alzheimer’s Disease and mild cognitive impairment.
+The researchers mentioned that it’s extremely important to track changes in the brain through the use of MRI in the brain research study with those suffering from Alzheimer’s Disease and mild cognitive impairment.
 Even small changes in the brain can now be noticed through the use of MRI and this new technique.
 One researcher mentioned, “Directional changes in the brain without local volume changes could be a novel biomarker for neurological disease.
 It may be a more sensitive marker for the tiny changes that occur in a specific brain region before volumetric changes are detectable on MRI.”

 *Disclosure: This article may contain affiliate links or ads, which means we earn a small commission at no extra cost to you if you make a purchase through these links.
 These commissions help support the operation and maintenance of our website, allowing us to continue producing free valuable content.
 Your support is genuinely appreciated, whether you choose to use our links or not.
 Thank you for being a part of our community and enjoying our content.